 Many companies pay lip service to “Made in the USA,” but at TotalShield, we live this commitment and are proud to demonstrate just how seriously we take the Made in America ethos.

 Made in the USA Polycarbonate Blast-Resistant Shielding Room

 Let’s discuss a real-world example of a TotalShield product and how it is truly a Made in the USA product.

 Our product life cycle begins when a customer contacts our staff at our Gainesville, Virginia facility.
 Our engineers work with the customer to determine the appropriate ballistic or explosive containment level required to protect that customer’s staff from harm.
-We collaborate with the customer to determine the correct sizing of the polycarbonate blast room, using our proprietary designs, testing database, and a 20-year history of designing similar structures to develop an appropriate shielding room that works for the customer’s unique needs.
+We collaborate with the customer to determine the correct sizing of the polycarbonate blast room, using our proprietary designs, testing archive, and a 20-year history of designing similar structures to develop an appropriate shielding room that works for the customer’s unique needs.

 In the case of a ballistic-resistant or explosive-resistant room, some of the most important factors are the configuration of the structural members –made from steel and aluminum, and the thickness of the polycarbonate panels.